ost-fh/Visual-OO-Debugger/README.md

 Note that this will only change the state of the visualization and is not a way to step back/forward in the debugger.
 Only states that have been visualized before may be loaded that way.

+Only the states of the top stack frame are added to the history at each step.

+### Stack Frame selection

+Select a stack frame from the call stack in the dropdown at the top of the debugger view.
+The visualization will then update and visualize the variables of the selected stack frame.

+### Cluster Nodes

+Left-click on a node to collapse it along with its references to other nodes.
+Left-click on the cluster to expand it again.
+To expand all clusters at once, click on the 'Open all clusters' button in the top right-hand corner of the view.

 ## Extension Settings

 By default, [vis.js](https://visjs.org/) is used to visualize the debug information.
 The preferred view can be changed